epfl-mobots/thymio-ground-localisation/README.md

 Running
 -------

-Print one of the six images from [data/thymio-ground-localisation-maps.pdf](data/thymio-ground-localisation-maps.pdf), *without scaling* (1 pixel = 1 cm).
 Make sure `asebamedulla` is running.

+In simulation, launch the localization program, `localize_thymio.py` in the `code/` directory, passing the filename of the image corresponding to the scenario loaded in playground and the `--simulation` flag, for instance:

+    ./localize_thymio.py ../data/kandinsky_comp-8_A2.png --simulation

+With a real robot, print one of the six images from [data/thymio-ground-localisation-maps.pdf](data/thymio-ground-localisation-maps.pdf), *without scaling* (1 pixel = 1 cm).
 Launch the localization program, `localize_thymio.py` in the `code/` directory, passing the filename of the image corresponding to the printed one, for instance:

     ./localize_thymio.py ../data/kandinsky_comp-8_A2.png